Remove selectors from old interest format

 The new version NDN interest simplify the selector function, so we need to update the corresponding part in repo-ng.

-Updated by Junxiao Shi about 2 years ago
+Updated by Junxiao Shi over 3 years ago

 Is there a specific reason that names are stored as blob type?